 Grandma Wenzel pictured here on my wedding day

 Born Viola Diller and affectionately known as "Lola" by her husband, Grandma was no stranger to cooking for others.
 She regularly fed large numbers of field hands who hurried to her door during lunch hour, after hearing the huge, iron dinner bell gonging loudly and signaling: Time to eat!"
+She had a summer kitchen and a winter kitchen.
+The summer kitchen was more like an outdoor camp kitchen and where she fed all those bronzed and sweaty field hands, famished from working tirelessly in the Lancaster County humidity, harvesting Grandpa's cash crop, tobacco.

 I can still visualize that old, sturdy wooden table, a metapor to Grandma's permancy and steadfastness.
 I can picture too all the sights, sounds and smells that permeated her airy and open summer kitchen.
 If I close my eyes now I can just feel the light breezes tickling my skin, hear the flies lazily buzzing about, smell her incredible roast chicken and imagine the touch of the bushels and bushels of hulled lima beans, their cool shells soothing my fingertips.
 (Those same beans had been picked from her 2 acre garden and I remember developing calluses shelling them.)
 It is an era gone now and one that my own children and grandchildren will never really know.
 That is sad.